judge2020/discord-embed-archiver/README.md

 npx wrangler queues create channel-list-queue
 ```

 7. fill out the remaining [vars] in wrangler.toml.
-The channels variable is a string representing a JSON array of channel names (string[])
+The channels variable is a string representing a JSON array of channel names (string[]).

 Note: thread IDs are valid channel IDs.